CameronGorrie/react-kicking-the-tires/react-kicking-the-tires.md

 # What is the DOM?

-^ Note that while an HTML Abstract Syntax Tree is not equivalent to the DOM representation it's illustrative
+^ Note: while an HTML Abstract Syntax Tree is not equivalent to the DOM representation it's illustrative

 - The DOM is an in memory abstraction of structured text
 - Provides an interface for traversing and modifying nodes